RahulBhattacharya1/RahulBhattacharya1.github.io/_posts/2024-07-21-ai-insurance-cost-predict.md

 The idea for this project came to me after seeing how unpredictable medical costs can be.
 I once compared bills from two similar cases and noticed the charges were very different.
 That led me to think about how a prediction system could help people plan better.
 Instead of relying on vague estimates, I wanted to design something that gave direct predictions based on real factors.
 The more I thought about it, the clearer it became that a small web application could make this possible.
 I decided to use Streamlit to bring this idea to life.

 This project became both a technical experiment and a personal journey.
 I had never tried to turn a trained model into a full interactive tool before.
 The goal was to keep things simple, so anyone could try it without needing special setup.
 All the user had to do was open a browser and fill out a form.
 Behind the scenes, the model would do the heavy lifting.
 What follows is a complete breakdown of how I built this project, the files I uploaded to GitHub, and how each block of code works together.
+Dataset used [here](https://www.kaggle.com/datasets/mirichoi0218/insurance).

 ---